lanthora/candy/docs/index.md

 At present, mainstream VPN traffic has obvious characteristics and is easily identified and blocked by firewalls.
 This project tries to solve this problem.

 For more details, refer to the [design document](https://lanthora.github.io/candy/design) and [specification document](https://lanthora.github.io/candy/specification).
-You are also welcome to join our [discussion group](https://t.me/CandyVPNGroup).
+You are also welcome to join our [Telegram Group](https://t.me/+xR4K-Asvjz0zMjU1).

 ## Install